-While dog foods contain safe and required nutrients, some puppy owners want to change the diet from time to time.
-As a matter of fact, being a first-time puppy owner can be confusing.
+While dog foods contain safe and required nutrients, some puppy owners want to change their diet from time to time.
+Being a first-time puppy owner can be confusing.
 Will the dog food be enough?
 Should I substitute it with a more natural diet?
 What should I feed my puppy?
 Chicken, on the other hand, is quite nutritious.
 However, can puppies eat chicken?

 We are going to discuss the benefits of feeding chicken to your puppy.
-It is not always recommendable to do so as there are some dangers that might be involved.
+It is not always recommended to do so as some dangers might be involved.
 So how often can puppies eat chicken?

 Is it safe for puppies to eat chicken?

-Do not get me wrong, chicken if one of the most nutritious meals.
+Do not get me wrong; chicken is one of the most nutritious meals.
 I mean, it contains proteins that are required for energy.
 Well, it is safe for puppies to each chicken, but in moderation.
 But before you begin, I suggest you talk to your vet about changing your pup’s diet.
-It could lead to stress or digestive problems if you changed the diet abruptly.
+It could lead to stress or digestive problems if you change the diet abruptly.

 Well, if your vet agrees with you and offers you a guideline, now you can feed your puppy in various ways.
-For instance, you can substitute it for dog food, or you can mix up the two.
+For instance, you can substitute it for dog food or mix up the two.
 However, you cannot let your puppy eat chicken every single day.
-It is not safe for puppies to eat chicken every single day without supplementing his diet.
+It is unsafe for puppies to eat chicken daily without supplementing their diet.

 Once again, your vet will be able to recommend the best ratio of chicken to dog food to use.
 Keep the safety of your puppy first before you go on to prepare a dietary schedule for him.

 I am sure you want nothing but the best for your puppy.
 When puppies feed on chicken, it could result in higher energy levels, which is a good thing.
 However, when they provide too much chicken, it could be unhealthy.
 This is why chicken contains high volumes of omega-6 fatty acids.